anishsinha-io/almond-mocha/README.md

 ## Almond Milk and Mocha

 My blog with Jenny.
-Made with love, Rust and TypeScript.
+Built with rust and typescript.
+Made with love.

 ### License